Day 1 - Arrival in Guyana

 After breakfast, we depart on a chartered flight to Kaieteur, the world’s highest single-drop waterfall; although Venezuela’s Angel Falls are greater in total height, their filamentous drop occurs by stages whereas Kaieteur is a single, massive, thundering cataract, 100 meters wide, created as the Potaro River makes a sheer drop of 228 meters (741 feet), nearly five times the height of Niagara Falls.
 We walk around this interesting area, with its unique flora of heaths and giant tank bromeliads (housing the endemic Golden Rocket Frog).
-Guianan Cock-of-the-Rocks occur here, as does Orange-breasted Falcon (making the most of the local swift population which nest behind the falls!), Cliff Flycatcher and noisy Coraya Wrens.
+Guianan Cock-of-the-Rock occurs here, as does Orange-breasted Falcon (making the most of the local swift population which nest behind the falls!), Cliff Flycatcher and noisy Coraya Wrens.

-We then fly over miles of unbroken tropical rainforest to land at the Iwokrama Airstrip, from where we make the 5 minute truck transfer to Iwokrama River Lodge.
+We then continue the flight over miles of unbroken tropical rainforest to land at the Fairview Village Airstrip, from where we make the 5 minute truck transfer to Iwokrama River Lodge.
 This protected area was established in 1996 as the Iwokrama International Centre for Rainforest Conservation and Development.
 The lodge is situated along the Essequibo River, where Cocoi and Capped Herons, Black Skimmer, Pied Lapwing, Large-billed and Yellow-billed Terns and Anhinga occur.
 Moriche Orioles forage in palms near the lodge and dazzling Painted Parakeets flash by, occasionally stopping to rest in the riverside trees.
-Trails at Iwokrama support Red-throated Caracara, Gray-winged Trumpeter, Spix’s Guan, Green-backed Trogon, several woodpeckers (including Chestnut, Golden-collared and Ringed), Cinereous and Mouse-coloured Antshrikes, and Rufous-capped Antthrush.
-This afternoon we bird trails close to the field station, specifically in search of the weird and wonderful Capuchinbirds.
-An evening boat ride should reveal Ladder-tailed Nightjars, Black Cayman, Greater Bulldog Bats (i.e. fishing bats!), “Gladiator” tree-frogs and perhaps an Amazonian Tree-Boa.
+Trails at Iwokrama support Red-throated Caracara, Gray-winged Trumpeter, Spix’s Guan, Green-backed Trogon, several woodpeckers (including Chestnut, Golden-collared and Ringed), the weird and wonderful Capuchinbird, Cinereous and Mouse-coloured Antshrikes, and Rufous-capped Antthrush.
+In the afternoon we bird trails close to the field station, and as darkness falls we will walk the entrance road back to the lodge for our first chance at White-winged Potoo and maybe one of the many mammals that forage in the forest at night.
 Overnight at Iwokrama River Lodge.

 Day 4 – Iwokrama Rainforest Reserve